markjoshwel/sota/README.md

 - `--test`
   does everything except actually pushing to GitHub

+- `--dupethelongway`
+  duplicates the repository wholly, disrespecting any .gitignore files

 there's more, but god forbid you need to use them unless you're changing the script, search for `argv` in the script if you're comfortable with dragons